mangojuicejs/mangojuice/README.md

 )
 ```

-**`computed({ shared, depends })`** here you can see two new things provided to the `computed` function – shared and depends.
+**`computed()`** here you can see two new things provided to the `computed` function – shared and depends.
 In MJS defined very strict rule – View renders only one Model and updates only when the model updated.
 It means that we can't use `shared` model directly in the View.
 But with `computed` we can get something from `shared` and **subscribe** to changes in used models.
 In the example we are defining two new computed fields `userAuthorized` and `userName` which are computed from `shared.user` model.
 Also, by `depends` we are defining that this computed fields should be recomputed when given model will be changed.
 So, everytime when `shared.user` changed, then `Main` model also will be changed and the view of `Main` will be rerendered.

 **`user: depends(shared.user).compute(() => shared.user)`** alternitabely to define two separate computed fields you can just grab a full `shared.user` model object and used in the View as part of the Model.